kuldeepmehra27/Docker/Docker-Intro.md

 ## Docker Compose

 Compose is a tool for defining and running multi-container Docker applications.
 With Compose, you use a YAML file to configure your application’s services.
 Then, with a single command, you create and start all the services from your configuration.
-To learn more about all the features of Compose, [Visit here](https://docs.docker.com/compose/compose-file/).
+To learn more about all the features of Compose [visit here](https://docs.docker.com/compose/compose-file/).

 **Example**
 ```